 We understand that not being able to visit loved ones is difficult.
 We encourage patients to work with their care team on alternative methods to connect and give and receive support.
 Learn how you can connect virtually with your loved one during these times through our handout.

-No preventive vaccines or antiviral treatments are currently available for the virus causing COVID-19.
+No preventive vaccines are currently available for the virus causing COVID-19.
 Help us reduce the risk of COVID-19 transmission by taking these steps:

 Stay up-to-date on the COVID-19 pandemic by visiting the Minnesota Department of Health’s website or the Centers for Disease Control and Prevention resource.

-Due to infection prevention concerns, flower and gift deliveries are not allowed at our hospitals at this time.
-However, permitted visitors can bring flowers or gifts with them when they visit.
+Due to infection prevention concerns, food, flower and gift deliveries are not allowed at our hospitals at this time.
+However, permitted visitors can bring food, flowers, or gifts with them when they visit.

 Due to safety concerns around COVID-19, M Health Fairview cannot offer valet services to all patients at this time.
 However, we do still offer valet services for patients with mobility limitations at the following locations (hours of operation included):

 The cost for valet services will remain the same as before.

 If you prefer to self-park, tickets do not need to be stamped for validation.
 Parking equipment is already set for reduced hospital rate.
 For questions or concerns regarding these valet changes, please email MHValet@cornerstoneparking.com

 See addresses and maps for available parking below.

 - M Health Fairview Clinics and Surgery Center – Minneapolis